itp-school-2023/itp-school-2023.github.io/participation.md

 accommodation and travel expenses.
 Participants are kindly asked to bring their own laptops (if possible) for the practical sessions.

 Accommodation has to be booked independently.
-We have reserved, however, blocks of rooms at nearby hotels in Regensburg, which participants can book.
+We have reserved a certain number of rooms at nearby hotels in Regensburg, which participants can book.
+Information about this will be provided after registration.

 We are also considering the possibility of opening the lectures (but not exercises, etc.)  for remote attendance.
 Remote participants do